number-25/classletters/content/posts/biology/public_health/cancer_code.md

 toxicity is high, and cost is higher still.
 The drugs weren’t particularly useful, but they were particularly profitable.
 Lack of new drugs, the use of surrogate outcomes, and sky-high-but-still-rising prices: that’s how you lose the war on cancer.
-But the day is always darkest just before the dawn
+But the day is always darkest just before the dawn.

 Notes
 [^1]: H. Bower et al., “Life Expectancy of Patients with Chronic Myeloid Leukemia Approaches the Life Expectancy of the General Population,” Journal of Clinical Oncology 34, no. 24 (August 20, 2016): 2851–57, doi: 10.1200/JCO.2015.66.2866.